bilan604/LearningChessAi/README.md

 # LearningChessAi

-Chess Ai that can be adversarially trained.
-It plays on the python chess module.
+Chess Ai that plays on the chess module and can be adversarially trained.

-Slow because it uses recursive breadth first search.
-I would use depth first search if I were to redo this.
+Development discontinued in 2020 because it uses bfs instead of dfs, which makes it slow.